The Latest on Medicaid

 • Articulate a clear value proposition to deepen and expand coordination and alignment of care with appropriate and equitable services and payment to better address the holistic needs families, especially those historically marginalized.

-• Identify equitable practice, policy and systems changes needed to catalyze more efficient and effective approaches to improve outcomes for families in predominantly BIPOC communities.
+• Identify practice, policy and systems changes needed to catalyze more efficient and effective approaches to improve outcomes for families.

 • Identify effective ways to engage community and family voice so efforts reflect and address the highest priority needs of historically and persistently marginalized people and places.

-• Explore the workforce, data and technology considerations necessary to support and better align the delivery of quality and equitable care and services.
+• Explore the workforce, data and technology considerations necessary to support and better align the delivery of quality care and services.

 • Identify the critical success factors for high-performing partnerships and collaboration to advance policy and systems change, especially the ways in which CBOs and Medicaid Managed Care Organizations (MCOs) coordinate and align for improved outcomes.